jawaher-hub/202257100-JawaherAwadallah-assignment4/docs/technical-documentation.md

 ---

 ## 3. Persistent State & Performance
-* **LocalStorage Integration:** The application persists user preferences—specifically the Dark/Light theme mode and the visitor's name across sessions.
+* **LocalStorage Integration:** The application persists user preferences specifically the Dark/Light theme mode and the visitor's name across sessions.
 Upon `DOMContentLoaded`, the script performs a lookup in the browser's `localStorage` to reapply the user's previous visual or personalized settings.
 * **Lightweight Performance:** No external libraries were used.
 By writing custom logic for DOM manipulation and filtering, the page load time is optimized, and the overall bundle size is minimal.

 ---